JianZcar/DoveFetch/README.md

 *   It starts a background process (`fetcher`) that polls a remote email server for each configured user.
 *   It configures and runs a Dovecot IMAP server, allowing local email clients to connect and read the fetched emails.
 *   An interactive shell is provided in the container's terminal for managing user accounts.
+*   Nginx is used as a reverse proxy for SMTP, and it uses an authentication proxy to validate users.
+*   Stunnel is used to provide SSL/TLS encryption for the SMTP connection.

 ## Getting Started